nens/sensordata-demo/README.md

 - [x] Add POST url to receive messages from chirpstack (initially just for logging those messages and to get the communication set up).
 - [x] Add docker-compose file with FROST-server.
 - [ ] Actually send messages towards FROST.

+## Code structure

+- `app.py`: [flask](https://flask.palletsprojects.com) app, mostly for providing an API url to receive chirpstack messages.
+- `process.py`: process the incoming chirpstack messages and extract the info we want from them.

 ## Local dev setup